10 Most Popular Social Media Sites in China (2020 Updated)

 - Popular Zhihu answerers can open their own “column” and write essays, without having to answer any specific question

-- Zhihu has a new feature called 值乎, which when romanized also reads as “Zhihu”, but is actuallys a different characters.
+- Zhihu has a new feature called 值乎, which when romanized also reads as “Zhihu”, but is actually a different character.
 In this feature, Zhihuers respond to questions with a 1–2 minute sound recording answering the question, and people can purchase the recordings for a price set by the recorder.

-Thanks to Matt Hartzell for noting these differences.
+Thanks to Matt Hartzell for noting these new features!